 As a result, every company now becomes a “software” company.
 In January 2020, we reported that a typical mid-sized company houses 900 applications, which leads to a problem of app fragmentation.
 The trend didn’t stop and as of April 2020, that number jumped to 1000.
-Some of that is also due to epidemic and a sudden change in work models, where many employees had to work from home and use more applications than before.
+Some of that is also due to sudden change in work models, where employees had to work from home and use more applications than before.

 Cloud data integration combines the power of traditional data integration capabilities with modern and agile approaches to data-driven solution development while focusing on natively supporting the cloud – but it comes with many more perks.

-Cloud will always be cheaper:
+It is always be cheaper:

 Server and storage resources tend to cost less on cloud platforms compared to traditional on-premises resources.
 Furthermore, the cloud provider handles server capacity planning, optimization, upgrades, and maintenance, taking those time-consuming distractions off the plates of data management professionals Finally, by using cloud-based servers and storage, data management staff need not devote time to system integration or burn up the budget on capital expenditures.

-Cloud is scalable:
+It is scalable:

 Many data integration workloads ramp up quickly, demand considerable server resources, and then subside just as quickly Common examples include data ingestion, data transformations, and preprocessing data prior to loading targets When these occur, an elastic cloud can automatically marshal needed resources, then reallocate resources after intense data integration workloads complete.

 Cloud houses a single version of the truth: